 Among Sunni political societies, there are two that are considered Islamist.
-They include Minbar, mentioned above, which is an offshoot of the Muslim Brotherhood, and Al Asala, which is a harder line "Salafist" political society.
-In the 2006-2010 parliament, Asala and Minbar members held 7 seats each.
+They include Minbar, mentioned above, which is an offshoot of the Muslim Brotherhood, and Al Asala, which is a harder-line "Salafist" political society.
+As noted below, in the 2006-2010 parliament, Asala and Minbar members held a combined 15 seats.